3GIsSlow/youtube-downloader/README.md

-# youtube-downloader
+# YouTube Downloader
-Download YouTube videos
+A simple web app that can be self-hosted to allow you to download youtube videos.